mas-bandwidth/netcode/STANDARD.md

 * If the per-packet type data size does not match the expected size for the packet type, ignore the packet.

-* Expected per-packet data sizes are:
+* Expected per-packet type data sizes are:

     * 0 bytes for _connection denied packet_
     * 308 bytes for _connection challenge packet_